14 Things You Didn’t Know About Prince George

 Although Prince George is not allowed to have an iPad, he still gets in screen time while he watches his favourite show, Fireman Sam, as his parents revealed in a BBC radio interview.
 “Fireman Sam is taking an awful lot of interest,” Prince William said, noting that he has to watch along with his son.
 “You have to pretend you’re really into [his shows] because George gets very upset if you’re not showing due diligence to the characters.”
 The creators of Fireman Sam even gave a nod to the young prince in their 30th-anniversary episode, “The Prince of Pontypandy,” in which an unnamed royal family makes an appearance.

-Don’t miss these rarely seen photos of royal siblings.
+Check out these rarely seen photos of royal siblings.

 He’s started wearing long pants